livioso/youtube2rss/README.md

-## youtube2rss

-Download any Youtube channel and build a RSS podcast feed for it.
+📲 Download a Youtube channel and build a RSS podcast feed for it.

-### OK, but... why?
+### 🤔 Motivation

-With my growing number of Youtube Channel Subscriptions the frustration with the official Youtube app grow accordingly.
-The app doesn't allow me to download videos, neither is it possible to resume playback nor can I play a video when the app is not on screen.
-All features that my podcast client of choice already has (PocketCasts 💓).
+My growing number of Youtube Channel Subscriptions caused a lot of frustration with the official Youtube app.

+The app doesn't allow me to download videos.
+Neither is it possible to resume playback nor can I play a video when the app is not on screen.

+Features that my podcast client of choice, PocketCasts already has.

 So the solution is simple, just get all the Youtube Subscriptions to my podcast client.
-This is exactly what this script does!
+This is exactly what this script does:

 - Download all videos from a channel (within a given date range).
-- Build a subscribe-able (iTunes RSS feed)[http://www.itunes.com/dtds/podcast-1.0.dtd] which can be used from any Podcast client.
+- Build a subscribe-able (iTunes RSS feed)[http://www.itunes.com/dtds/podcast-1.0.dtd] which is compatible with any Podcast client.
 - Optional: Delete old episodes to save precious disk space.

-### Getting Started
+### 🚀 Getting Started

 - Install all required packages: `pip3 install -r requirements.txt`
 - Edit the configuration file (see `casey.json` for an example)
 - Run the script with: `./youtube2rss/main.py ./youtube2rss/casey.json`

-### Configuration, see `casey.json`
+### 🔧 Configuration, see `casey.json`
 ```
   {
     "username": "caseyneistat",                                 # username, aka channel name